 Leaning on an old adversary.

-About 100 US Air Force airmen and 130 Marines are racing to reopen the Caracas airport and the port of La Guaira so aid can reach survivors of the June 24 earthquake, which has killed an estimated 1,430 with a UN-estimated $6.7 billion damage bill.
+About 100 US Air Force airmen and 130 Marines are racing to reopen the Caracas airport and the port of La Guaira so aid can reach survivors of the June 24 earthquake, which has caused a UN-estimated $6.7 billion damage bill.
 The mission is run by US Southern Command — the same body that seized Nicolás Maduro in January — now operating with the interim government’s blessing as Washington eases some sanctions.

 Colombia